-Implementing RGGI for New Hampshire makes sense both economically and environmentally.
 Because New Hampshire is part of a regional electric market, we are directly affected by the decisions made by other states.
 If New Hampshire alone were to discontinue its participation in RGGI, it would still incur costs associated with the program without receiving any benefit.
-The RGGI program helps to continue our work toward energy independence and a cleaner environment.

-Although RGGI is intended to reduce CO2 emissions, it is important to understand that it was only after significant study and debate that New Hampshire opted into RGGI as a "no regrets" policy that directly benefits the state both economically and from an energy independence perspective.
+It is important to understand that it was only after significant study and debate that New Hampshire opted into RGGI as a "no regrets" policy that directly benefits the state both economically and from an energy independence perspective.
 These conclusions remain fundamentally sound today.